CookieVortex/ProjectZomboid/README.md

   <p align="center">
     These tools will allow the server administrator to find players who cheat and play dishonestly by using third-party programs and exploiting game bugs

-    Prohibition on installing water tiles
+<p align="center">Prohibition on installing water tiles
-System for tracking skill increases or decreases Checking for bombs in the player's inventory
+<p align="center">System for tracking skill increases or decreases
+<p align="center">Checking for bombs in the player's inventory
-Getting the player's inventory into the database
+<p align="center">Getting the player's inventory into the database
     <br />
     <a href="https://github.com/CookieVortex/ProjectZomboid"><strong>Explore the docs »</strong></a>
     <br />